Get to Know Your Presenter

 Brianne Doura-Schawohl, Founder and CEO of Doura-Schawohl Consulting, Fairfax, VA

-Brianne Doura-Schawohl is founder of Doura-Schawohl Consulting LLC, a boutique global government relations firm that specializes in problem and responsible gambling policy.
+Brianne Doura-Schawohl is founder and CEO of Doura-Schawohl Consulting LLC, a boutique global government relations firm that specializes in problem and responsible gambling policy.
 She most recently served as Vice President of US Policy and Strategic Development for EPIC Risk Management, a global harm prevention consultancy, conducting work in over 24 countries.
 Prior to her role at EPIC, Brianne served as Legislative Director for the National Council on Problem Gambling (NCPG).
-Her experience includes a decade of leadership in advocacy, public policy, government affairs, and communications.
+Her experience includes over a decade of leadership in advocacy, public policy, government affairs, and communications.

 Doura-Schawohl works with Congress and numerous state legislatures and regulators to provide expert advice on gambling policy.
 She continues to work with stakeholders on both sides of the aisle.
 Additionally, she has been featured in numerous international, national, state and local media, including CNBC, Bloomberg, Forbes, ESPN, The Washington Post, and CBC.

-Brianne was named one of the top 100 lobbyists in 2021 by the National Institute of Lobbying & Ethics (NILE) and was featured as one of the 25 People to Watch in 2022 by Global Gaming Business and is an honoree of the 2023 class of 40 under 40 Emerging Leaders in Gaming.
+Brianne was named one of the top 100 lobbyists in 2021 by the National Institute of Lobbying & Ethics (NILE), was featured as one of the 25 People to Watch in 2022 by Global Gaming Business and is an honoree of the 2023 class of 40 under 40 Emerging Leaders in Gaming.
 In 2019 she was appointed as a member of the Digital Gaming Advisory Group for the State of Hawaii and continues to serve on numerous coalitions.
 In 2020 and 2021 she was a guest faculty member for Seton Hall Law School at their Gaming Law, Compliance, and Integrity Program.
 Additionally, she continues to be a guest lecturer for the University of Minnesota, Global Institute for Responsible Sport Organizations.
 Doura-Schawohl continues to speak at many conferences and other public events on gaming policy in the United States, Europe, Canada, and Australia.

 Mrs. Doura-Schawohl holds a Bachelor of Arts in Political Science from the University of Mary Washington.
 She resides in Fairfax, Virginia with her family.